HHACarvalho/libdb-nodejs/README.md

 }
 ```

-**Returns:** If successful returns the code 201 and a copy of the created role.
+**Returns:** If successful, it returns the code 201 and a copy of the created role.
 Otherwise, the code 400 and an error message.

 ---